nirautel/Assignments/README.md

 # Usage and Steps to Follow

 This project aims to query the https://macaddress.io/ MAC address lookup API and get the company name associated with it.
-This is a dockerised container and Requires docker for its working;
+This is a dockerised container and Requires docker for its working.

 ## Steps to Follow And Requirements:
 1. This Project requires installation of Docker